Here2ServeU/argocd-kubernetes-aws/README.md

 ARGOCD_NAMESPACE="argocd"
 AWS_ACCOUNT_ID="123456743435"

 ## Best Practice on Handling Variables.
-Input them on your local environment.
+Just put them on your local environment.
 ## Uncomment the commands below to do so.
 # export AWS_REGION="us-east-1"
 # export ECR_REPO_NAME="beginner2master-app"